Crowne Plaza Time Square Manhattan

 Upon conclusion of this program, participants should be able to:

-• Apply the ASE Guidelines document for quantification of chamber sizes and (systolic and diastolic) function using 2- and 3-dimensional echocardiography, as well as newer modalities such as strain imaging.
+- Apply the Society Guidelines for quantification of chamber sizes and (systolic and diastolic) function, HFpEF, pericardial diseases, stress echocardiography, valvular heart diseases using 2- and 3-dimensional and contrast echocardiography, as well as newer modalities such as strain imaging.

 Attendance at this Mayo course does not indicate nor guarantee competence or proficiency in the performance of any procedures which may be discussed or taught in this course.